Environmental Regulations of Hydraulic Fracking Industry Upheld by Commonwealth Court

 While the Commonwealth Court held that the regulations surrounding the centralized impoundments were statutorily authorized, it did not fully address MSC’s argument that the regulations unlawfully target the Marcellus Shale industry, inviting future challenges.

 For a copy of Marcellus Shale Coal. v.
 Dep’t of Envtl.
-Prot. of Pa., analysis of the other regulations challenged therein, or questions regarding Unconventional Well Regulations, please contact the Oil and Gas Group at Dickie, McCamey & Chilcote, P.C.
+Prot. of Pa., analysis of the other regulations challenged therein, or questions regarding Unconventional Well Regulations, please contact the Energy Group at Dickie, McCamey & Chilcote, P.C.

 Rebecca G. Murray